 At initial recognition, the Company measures a financial asset or financial liability at its fair value plus or minus, in the case of a financial asset or financial liability not at fair value through profit or loss, transaction costs that are incremental and directly attributable to the acquisition or issue of the financial asset or financial liability, such as fees and commissions.
-Transaction costs of financial assets and financial liabilities carried at fair value through profit or loss are expensed in profit or loss.
+Transaction costs of financial assets and financial liabilities carried at fair value through profit or loss.